decius999/CleanCodeJN-Generic-Apis/CleanCodeJN.GenericApis.ServiceBusConsumer/README.md

 # Generic Web Apis for Service Bus - Extension Package
 ### Service Bus Consumer with IOSP and Command Pattern

 > _This CleanCodeJN package for Service Bus simplifies the development of asynchronous microservices by providing a framework that leverages the power of MediatR and IOSP to consume service bus events from topics and execute commands to process these events._

 ### Features

 - Built in Service Bus Consumer for multiple configurable Topics and Subscriptions
 - Uses Mediator and IOSP to execute Commands for processing Events
 - Built in Retry concept
-- Custom implementation required for event logging and configuration management
+- Custom Configuration implementation required for event logging and configuration management
 - On latest .NET 8.0

 ### How to use